Bektashism

+Bektashis believe in the ismah of the prophets and messengers and the Fourteen Infallibles: the Prophet Muhammad, his daughter Fatima, and the Twelve Imams.
+In contrast to many Twelver Shia, Bektashis respect all of the Companions of Muhammad, including Abu Bakr, Umar, Uthman, Talha and Mu'awiya, with Ali considered the greatest of the Companions.

-Bektashis believe in the Ismah of the Prophets and messengers, the Twelve Imams, the Fourteen Infallibles and the current Dedebabas.
-In addition to the spiritual teachings of Haji Bektash Veli, the Bektashi order was later significantly influenced during its formative period by the Hurufis (in the early 15th century), the Qalandariyya stream of Sufism, figures like Ahmad Yasawi, Yunus Emre, Shah Ismail, Shaykh Haydar, Nesimi, Pir Sultan Abdal, Gül Baba, Sari Saltik and to varying degrees more broadly the Shia belief system circulating in Anatolia during the 14th to 16th centuries.
-The mystical practices and rituals of the Bektashi order were systematized and structured by Balım Sultan in the 16th century.
+In addition to the spiritual teachings of Haji Bektash Veli, the Bektashi Order was later significantly influenced during its formative period by Hurufism (in the early 15th century), the antinomian dervish order of the qalandars, figures like Ahmad Yasawi, Yunus Emre, the Safavid emperor and head of the Safavid order and Messiah Ismail I, Shaykh Haydar, Nesimi, Pir Sultan Abdal, Gül Baba, Sarı Saltık and to varying degrees more broadly the Shia belief system circulating in Anatolia during the 14th to 16th centuries.
+The mystical practices and rituals of the Bektashi Order were systematized and structured by Balım Sultan in the 16th century.

-According to a 2005 estimate made by Reshat Bardhi, there are over seven million Bektashis worldwide.
-Albania is the country with the most Bektashis, where they make up 20% of the Muslim population, and 2.5% of the country's population.
-Bektashis are mainly found throughout Turkey, the Balkans and among Ottoman-era Greek Muslims communities.
+According to a 2005 estimate by Reshat Bardhi, there are over seven million Bektashis worldwide, though more recent studies put the figure as high as 20 million.
+In Albania, they make up 9% of the Muslim population and 5% of the country's population.
+An additional 12.5 million Bektashis live in Turkey.
+Bektashis are mainly found throughout Anatolia, the Balkans and among Ottoman-era Greek Muslim communities.
+The term Alevi–Bektashi is used frequently in current Turkish religious discourse as an umbrella term for Alevism and Bektashism, despite their distinct origins and separate belief systems.
+Alevi/Bektashi is officially recognized through Ministry of Culture and Tourism under the 'Presidency of Alevi/Bektashi Culture'.

-Terminology

-Bektashi Islam is named after Haji Bektash Veli.
-Collectively, adherents of Bektashi Islam, are called Bektashi Muslims or simply Bektashis.